cilium/cilium/Documentation/cmdref/cilium-operator-generic.md

       --bgp-announce-lb-ip                        Announces service IPs of type LoadBalancer via BGP --bgp-config-path string                    Path to file containing the BGP configuration (default "/var/lib/cilium/bgp/config.yaml")
+      --cilium-endpoint-gc-interval duration      GC interval for cilium endpoints (default 5m0s) --cilium-pod-labels string                  Cilium Pod's labels.
+Used to detect if a Cilium pod is running to remove the node taints where its running and set NetworkUnavailable to false (default "k8s-app=cilium")
+      --cilium-pod-namespace string               Name of the Kubernetes namespace in which Cilium is deployed in.
+Defaults to the same namespace defined in k8s-namespace
-      --cilium-endpoint-gc-interval duration      GC interval for cilium endpoints (default 5m0s) --cluster-id int                            Unique identifier of the cluster --cluster-name string                       Name of the cluster (default "default") --cluster-pool-ipv4-cidr strings            IPv4 CIDR Range for Pods in cluster.
+      --cluster-id int                            Unique identifier of the cluster --cluster-name string                       Name of the cluster (default "default") --cluster-pool-ipv4-cidr strings            IPv4 CIDR Range for Pods in cluster.
 Requires 'ipam=cluster-pool|cluster-pool-v2' and 'enable-ipv4=true'